RomanMski/market-microstructure-backtests/README.md

 I started with a simple question:

-> When price moves unusually far below a rolling moving average on a rather small timeframe, does it tend to rebound over the next few minutes? (because most of the data is in a bell shape arround the MA, thus indicating it should have a tendency to revert back from every outliar in %-deviations of the signal below the MA, even if its just a little bit.
+When price compared to a fixed slow MA is an outliar from the data, far below a rolling moving average on a rather small timeframe, does it tend to rebound?
+The intuition was that significant short term deviations from a slow rolling average may contain some mean reversion behavior, but this only matters if the effect survives transaction costs and realistic exit assumptions.

 To test this, I built a research pipeline around 1 second XAUUSD data.
 I downloaded the market data from https://www.dukascopy.com, then for time efficency purposes converted the zips into csvs then parquet, computed the rolling averages and deviation signals and looked for the distribution of the data and interesting zones where we get a relativly high n-trades while still having a reasonable tp and safety system to not hold unrealised pnls.
 After finding some promising ranges, which i could read out pretty well from the heatmaps i generated i started backtesting, each backtest i went over the most promising combination as well with a small degree of randomness to increase the likelyhood of finding the best combinations.
-I got some very promising results with returns over 400x in less then a year, but that were mostly just tight market making parameters and with realistic fees those strategies didnt work.
+I got some very promising results with returns, the first version of the signal produced many small mean reversion trades.
+That looked interesting, but many small trades are very sensitive to costs and with realistic fees those strategies didnt work.
 After i added realistic slippage/fees the ranges and parameters chanegs a lot, as now we would need a high enugh difference between buy and sell to cover slippage and fees, so the best working combinations turned out to be the ones with relativly high n-trades while keeping the difference between buy and sell high and tighning the trade timespan and sl.
 Most trades were actually executed and ran for a relativly small time period of a few dozen bars so closing the trade after this timespan made the model work a lot better.

 ---